microsoft/T-MAC/README.md

     <p><a href=https://huggingface.co/1bitLLM/bitnet_b1_58-3B>BitNet</a> on T-MAC (LUT-based) vs llama.cpp (dequantization-based)</p>
 </h3>

+## News

+- 07/23/2024 🚀🚀: We've enabled the execution of any 2-bit quantized Llama model in GPTQ format via T-MAC!
+Test it using the pretrained models released by [EfficientQAT](https://github.com/OpenGVLab/EfficientQAT).

+- 07/22/2024 🚀🚀: We've added native deployment support for Windows on ARM.
+T-MAC demonstrates a substantial 6x speedup on the Surface Laptop 7.

 ## Introduction

 T-MAC is a kernel library to directly support mixed-precision matrix multiplication (int1/2/3/4 x int8/fp16/fp32) without the need for dequantization by utilizing lookup tables.
 T-MAC aims to boost low-bit LLM inference on CPUs.
 T-MAC already offers support for various low-bit models, including W4A16 from GPTQ/gguf, W2A16 from [BitDistiller](https://github.com/DD-DuDa/BitDistiller)/[EfficientQAT](https://github.com/OpenGVLab/EfficientQAT) and W1(.58)A8 from [BitNet](https://huggingface.co/1bitLLM/bitnet_b1_58-3B) on OSX/Linux/Windows equipped with ARM/Intel CPUs.

-T-MAC achieves a token generation throughput of 22 tokens/sec with a single core and 54 tokens/sec with four cores on M2-Ultra for 3B BitNet, which is a 3x speedup compared to SOTA CPU low-bit framework ([llama.cpp](https://github.com/ggerganov/llama.cpp)).
+T-MAC achieves a token generation throughput of 20 tokens/sec with a single core and 48 tokens/sec with four cores on Surface Laptop 7 for 3B BitNet, which is a 4~6x speedup compared to SOTA CPU low-bit framework ([llama.cpp](https://github.com/ggerganov/llama.cpp)).
 T-MAC can even reach 11 tokens/sec on lower-end devices like Raspberry Pi 5.

 ## End-2-End Speedup

-We evaluate the token generation performance of different models on four different devices: Apple M2-Ultra, Jetson AGX Orin, Raspberry Pi 5 and Surface Book 3.
+We evaluate the token generation performance of different models on five different devices: Surface Laptop 7, Apple M2-Ultra, Jetson AGX Orin, Raspberry Pi 5 and Surface Book 3.
 Check [datasheet](docs/profiling_data.md) for more details.

 > We evaluate BitNet-3B and Llama-2-7B (W2) with T-MAC 2-bit and llama.cpp Q2_K, and evaluate Llama-2-7B (W4) with T-MAC 4-bit and llama.cpp Q4_0.